 Sure!
 Either will work, and some people actually prefer granulated sugar in their whipping cream.
 We like powdered sugar because it isn’t as grainy but if you are out you can definitely substitute granulated sugar.

-You can store any leftover Homemade Whipped Cream in an airtight container in the fridge for up to 24 hours before it will start to deflate.
-If it does start to deflate, however, don’t toss it!
-Grab a whisk and whip it back up by hand, then use as desired.
+You can store any leftover Homemade Whipped Cream in an airtight container in the fridge for a couple of days but it's best if it's made just before it's needed.
+If it starts to deflate, don’t toss it, grab a whisk and whip it back up by hand, then use as desired.

 Fresh Whipped Cream Recipe